- Does my utility bill have to be listed in my name?

 Q3.
 What kind of LIHEAP assistance is available?

-A. According to funding availability and client's utility area, local agencies may offer up to four types of LIHEAP assistance:
+A. According to funding availability and client's utility area, local agencies may offer up to three types of LIHEAP assistance:

 - LIHEAP Direct Vendor Payment (DVP): These one-time payments will apply to all income eligible households.
 Applicants must prove they are low income and responsible for their home heating costs, or if the applicant is a renter and has no utility bills, then the amount of the applicant’s rent must exceed 30% of the household’s income.